Carbon monoxide detector: Opto-chemical type

-As reaction progresses, atomic palladium release causes the color to change from yellow to brown to black.
+As the reaction progresses, the release of palladium causes the color to change from yellow to brown to black.

 Biomimetic type

 A biomimetic sensor works in a fashion similar to hemoglobin which darkens in the presence of CO proportional to the amount of carbon monoxide in the surrounding environment.
 It uses cyclodextrins, a chromophore, and a number of metal salts.
 This can either be seen directly or connected to an infrared source of photons such as an IR LED and then monitored using a photodiode.
 Battery lifespan is usually two to three years with conventional alkaline, but a lithium battery will last the life of the product.
-The biotechnology based sensors have a useful operational life of six years.
+The biotechnology-based sensors have a useful operational life of six years.
 These products were the first to enter the mass market, but because they cost more than other sensors they are mostly used in higher-end areas and RVs.
 The technology has been improved and is the most reliable technology, according to a report from Lawrence Berkeley National Laboratory.

 Electrochemical type

 The electrochemical detector uses the principle of a fuel cell to generate an electrical current when the gas to be detected undergoes a chemical reaction.
 The generated current is precisely related to the amount of carbon monoxide in the immediate environment close to the sensor.
-Essentially, the electrochemical cell consists of a container, two electrodes, connection wires and an electrolyte, typically sulfuric acid.
+Essentially, the electrochemical cell consists of a container, two electrodes, connection wires, and an electrolyte, typically sulfuric acid.
 Carbon monoxide is oxidized at one electrode to carbon dioxide while oxygen is consumed at the other electrode.
 For carbon monoxide detection, the electrochemical cell has advantages over other technologies in that it has a highly accurate and linear output to carbon monoxide concentration, requires minimal power as it is operated at room temperature, and has a long lifetime, which typically is five years to ten years.
-This technology has become the dominant technology in the United States and in Europe.
-Test buttons only indicate the operational effectiveness of the battery, circuit and buzzer.
+Test buttons only indicate the operational effectiveness of the battery, circuit, and buzzer.
 The only way to fully test the operation of a CO alarm using an electrochemical cell is with a known source of calibrated test gas delivered in a shroud to maintain the concentration level for the test period.

 Semiconductor type

 Thin wires of the semiconductor tin dioxide on an insulating ceramic base provide a sensor monitored by an integrated circuit.
 This sensing element must be heated to approximately 400 °C for operation.
-Oxygen increases resistance of the tin dioxide while carbon monoxide reduces it.
+Oxygen increases the resistance of the tin dioxide while carbon monoxide reduces it.
 The integrated circuit monitors the resistance of the sensing element.
 Lifespans are approximately five years and alarms need testing on installation and at least annually with a test gas.

-The large power demand of this sensor means that it is usually powered from the mains.
-A battery-powered, pulsed sensor is available with a lifetime in months.
+Due to the large power demand of this sensor, it is usually powered from the mains.
+A battery-powered, pulsed sensor is available with a lifetime of months.

-This technology has traditionally found high utility in Japan and elsewhere in the Far East with some market penetration in USA.
-However the superior performance of electrochemical cell technology is beginning to displace this technology.
+This technology is widely used in Japan and elsewhere in the Far East, with some market penetration in the US.
+However, the superior performance of electrochemical cell technology is beginning to displace this technology.